This is “More details about various types of washi tapes – Part 2” of a 2-part series. Click here to read Part 1.

 However, it’s so different in the internet world.

-mt tape series
+mt masking tape series

-Besides, you have the option to buy single roll or to collect them all in a series.
+Besides, you have the option to buy a single roll or to collect them all in a series.
 They carry the same theme, say flowers, and offer in different colors.

-So, it’s really a lot to shop and buy.
+Therefore, it’s really a lot to shop and buy.

 I’m not sure if this is good or not so good.
 Even though we sell washi tapes online and get the chance to buy a lot more, we sometimes feel that our buying process is always in progress.